Review of Penal Code 136.1 Dissuading a Witness or Victim Law and Defenses

 Witness intimidation charges can be filed against someone for different types of conduct, including:

-• failure to provide assistance in the prosecution or arrest process.
+- failure to assist in the prosecution or arrest process.

 Definition